Onemind-Services-LLC/netbox-jps/addons/netbox-initializers/README.md

   <p>The premier source of truth powering network automation</p>
 </div>

-# NetBox Support Addon
+# NetBox Initializers  Addon

-NetBox Support provides device types and devices EoX data within NetBox.
+NetBox Initializers loads data from YAML files into NetBox.
 It is designed to be used with the [NetBox JPS](https://github.com/Onemind-Services-LLC/netbox-jps) project.

 ## Add-On Installation